AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!NOTE]
 >
->* The sender's address will be used for replies by default.
+>* The sender's address is used for replies by default.
 >* The header parameters must not be empty.
 By default, they contain the values input when configuring the deployment wizard.
-For further information, refer to the [Installation Guide](../../installation/using/deploying-an-instance.md).
+Learn more in [this section](../../installation/using/deploying-an-instance.md).
 >* The sender's address is mandatory to allow an email to be sent (RFC standard).
 >* Adobe Campaign checks the syntax of email addresses entered.

->[!IMPORTANT]
+>[!CAUTION]
 >
->In the context of the checks implemented by Internet Access Providers (ISPs) to combat unsolicited email (spam), Adobe recommends creating email accounts that correspond to the addresses specified for deliveries and replies.
-Check with your messaging system administrator.
+>To avoid deliverability issues, the email accounts that correspond to the addresses specified for deliveries and replies must exist and must be monitored.
+Check with your system administrator.

 ## Message subject {#message-subject}